zaxor0/zwerchhau/README.md

 - Lying / verbal deception: players are exceptional at spinning falsehoods to unknowing victims
 - Seduction: players exude charisma and physical attraction, NPCs have a disadvantage when trying to resist player suggestions

-Back Stab:
+Backstab:
 - This is a special attacks only Rogues (but not Bards) may have.
 - Only applicable to weapons the player character is specailized in.
 - The weapon must be in hand, if the player is not hidden they must pass a sleight of hand check on a 5 ot 6.
-- Before combat occurs, a rogue may perform 1 attack where the damage roll is fully applied to HP and not to CON.
+- The backstab: performs a successful attack, player rolls the damage that is fully applied to HP and not to CON.
+- Starts combat round if the victim lives or if there are any additional combatants

 Weapon Specialization:
 - For combat with their chosen weapon, they may riposte for full damage on a major success parry roll [6].